craneoGringo/DP-Trainer-AI-Patches-and-DP-level-Platinum/README.md

 # Credits

-* To the devs behind DSPRE and DSPRE Reloaded; I couldn't have done this without y'all.
+* To the devs behind DSPRE and DSPRE Reloaded; I couldn't have done this without y'all, thanks a lot for the wonderful tools.
-* To the Pokemon ROM Hacking Community, whose ROM hacks inspired me to make my own little hacks.
+* To the Pokemon ROM Hacking Community, whose ROM hacks inspired me to make my own little hacks, stay awesome.